StatBiomed/clonaltrans/README.md

 1) Data preparation:

+    We have provided the input files for the datasets used by CLADES, each has 4 separate files.
 Please follow the format given in the `demo` folder.
-Example pipeline to prepare the data are located at `./demo/CordBlood_Refine/prepare_input.ipynb`.

-    You could directly use data within `demo` folder or use your own data to test the algorithm.
+    If you would like to test your own dataset, the pipeline for generating those files can be found via `./demo/CordBlood_Refine/prepare_input.ipynb` or `./demo/Weinreb/prepare_input.ipynb`.

 2) Model configuration:

-    Only parameters within the `./clonaltrans/config` folder need to be modified.
-The parameters are stored in JSON format, and CLADES can be executed with command lines,
+    The configuration files (JSON format) for CLADES are located at `./clonaltrans/config` folder.

+    We have provided here all the config files for both the human cord blood and mouse hematopoiesis dataset, for all analysis: `constant mode` `dynamic mode` `bootstrapping` and `gillespie analysis`, as shown on file names.

+    To run CLADES, please execute the following command, e.g.,

     ``` python
-    python ./main.py --config ./config/main.json
+    python ./main.py --config ./config/main_dynamic_cordblood.json
     ```

-    Normally the runtime is between 30mins to 1h, depending on the used modes.

 For full list of tunable parameters, please refer to the JSON file, here are a few commonly used parameters,

 - K_type: 'dynamic' or 'const', whether transition rates are constant value
 - alphas: coefficients of the penalties
-- no_proliferation_pops: please provide binary labels of fully differentiated populations which should NOT have strong proliferation ability
+- no_proliferation_pops: please provide binary labels of fully differentiated populations which should NOT have strong proliferation ability, e.g., terminal states
-- no_apoptosis_pops: please provide binary labels of non differentiated populations which should have strong proliferation ability
+- no_apoptosis_pops: please provide binary labels of non differentiated populations which should have strong proliferation ability, e.g., early progenitors
 - t_observed: please provide real experimental time points
 - scaling_facotr: please provide the scaling factor to total counts for each time points
-- ub_for_prol: upper bound for per capita proliferation rates
-- ub_for_diff: upper bound for per capita differentiation rates
 - learning_rate: 1e-3 for dynamic mode and 5e-2 for const mode

 ## Bootstrapping for Confidence Intervals